bsenechal/aleaucine/README.md

 # A l'eau ciné
-Cheap copycat of a well know website
+Cheap copycat of a well known website

 ### Update the .env file